acp29/iboot/README.md

 ## Development roadmap

-* Add function to param folder to calculate D statistic from KS-test (with input format suitable for bootnhst, iboottest and (i)bootci)
+* Add function to param folder to calculate D statistic from KS-test (with input format suitable for `bootnhst`, `iboottest` and (`i`)`bootci`)
-* Add capability to specify nesting in bootnhst, which will use stratified bootstrap resampling
+* Incorporate studentization of the test statistic calculated by `bootnhst` and `maxdiff`
-* Add the optionality to have stepwise control of FWER in bootnhst posthoc tests
+* Add the ability to perform stratified jackknife resampling in `jack`
-* Allow bootstrap to accept empty argument for bootfun (to enhance compatible behaviours with corresponding matlab function
+* Allow bootstrap to accept empty argument for `bootfun` (to enhance compatible behaviours with corresponding matlab function)
-* Create usage guide with examples of how to apply the package functions to different problems and scenarious
+* Create usage guide with examples of how to apply the package functions to different problems and scenarios
 * Create some compiled mex and oct files on various platforms (mac, pc and linux) to speed up computations.